seunboy1/EC2-Streamlit-App/README.md

 1. Create the necessary secret in Github
    * SSH_PRIVATE_KEY: This is your pem key file
-   * HOST_DNS: Your public dns
+   * REMOTE_HOST: Your public dns
-   * USERNAME: Username of your ec2, usually ubuntu or ec2-user
+   * REMOTE_USER: Username of your ec2, usually ubuntu or ec2-user
-   * TARGET
+   * TARGET: target destination of ec2 instance
         ![secret](assets/secret.png)
 2. Next create your workflow.
 Sample can be found in `.github/workflows/streamlit.yaml`
-3.